Sam-Rowe/justaddapicnic.com/_posts/2018-07-03-whitstable.markdown

 This is a dog friendly beach all year round.

 Whitstable train station is located half a mile from the sea front (10-15 minute walk).
-If you find yourself with over excited children that need to burn off energy or time to kill before the next train, visit [Wesmeads Recreation Ground]() 2 minutes from the train station.
+If you find yourself with over excited children that need to burn off energy or time to kill before the next train, visit [Westmeads Recreation Ground]() 2 minutes from the train station.

 #### Close by